Belong (play): Scene 7

 Kayode returns from the custody of the police, who have beaten him severely.
 Mama paid 4500 pounds as a bribe to have Kayode released.

 Scene 8

 Rita and Fola continue arguing about Rita's resistance to accepting her African heritage.

 Scene 9

 Kayode tries to convince Kunle to run together for local office.
-Mama supports the idea, but Kunle is offended that Kayode is trying to "save Nigeria" when he doesn't even live there.
+Mama supports the idea, but Kunle is offended that Kayode is trying to "save Nigeria" when he does not even live there.

 Scene 10

 Kayode continues on with his campaign without Kunle.
 He goes to the marketplace where he explains his goals of advancing Nigeria into the 21st century to the street vendors.
 He incites a chant, gaining the support of the vendors and locals.

 Scene 11

 The Chief threatens Kunle that if he does not win the election, Kunle will owe him 100 million pounds.
 On his last straw, Kunle insults the Chief and storms out on him, leaving the Chief shocked and scared.